 You can find all the practical information about public transportation on the website of Straeto, the Icelandic public transport company.

-How expensive is taxi or airport transfer in Iceland
+How expensive is a taxi or airport transfer in Iceland

 A local told me that taking a taxi isn’t all that expensive in Reykjavik.
 At the same time I read (multiple) people complain that they were charged about 200 USD for a taxi ride from Keflavik airport to Reykjavik…

-My honest answer is that I don’t really know what a taxi costs in Iceland, since they don’t publicly advertise their prices per kilometre (or mile) and I wasn’t really willing to try it myself.
+My honest answer is that I don’t really know what a taxi costs in Iceland since they don’t publicly advertise their prices per kilometer (or mile) and I wasn’t really willing to try it myself.

 How expensive are hotels in Iceland

-- A night in a double room at a really nice Fosshotel near Jokulsarlon glacier lagoon costs about 180 USD in November, and about 360 USD in July.
-Breakfast not included (+32 USD/ person if payed at the hotel, less if booked in advance).
+- A night in a double room at a really nice Fosshotel near Jokulsarlon glacier lagoon costs about 180 USD in November and about 360 USD in July.
+Breakfast not included (+32 USD/ person if paid at the hotel, less if booked in advance).

 - A night in a double room at Fosshotel Reykjavik costs 180 USD in November and 270 USD in July (+ breakfast).